tencentyun/intlcloud-documents/yehe_doc/网络与CDN/负载均衡/操作指南/负载均衡监听器/七层转发域名和 URL 规则说明_intl_en.md

 ## Process Flows
 The process flows of layer-7 and layer-4 CLB (formerly application CLB) are shown below:
 ![](https://main.qcloudimg.com/raw/9c30c679e6a5fd70f9dd9273f8784d6d.jpg)
-If layer-7 CLB is used to forward HTTP/HTTPS protocols, you can add a corresponding domain name when creating the forwarding rule in a CLB listener.
+Using Layer-7 CLB to forward an HTTP/HTTPS protocol, you can add a corresponding domain name when creating a forwarding rule in a CLB instance listener.

 - If only one forwarding rule is created, you can access the corresponding forwarding rule and the service through VIP+URL.
 - If multiple forwarding rules are created, the use of VIP+URL does not guarantee access to a specified domain name+URL.
 You should access a domain name+URL directly to make sure a forwarding rule has taken effect.
 In other words, when you configure multiple forwarding rules, a VIP may correspond to multiple domain names.
 In this case, we recommend you access the service via specified domain name+URL instead of VIP+URL.